 Applicants are strongly encouraged to consult the field's brochures to determine if their research and study interests parallel those of current field faculty members; brochures are available on request from the graduate field office.
 Applicants are required to submit GRE general test scores.

 - all Graduate School Requirements, including the TOEFL Exam or IELTS Academic Exam for non-native English applicants

 - three recommendations

-- Students will uphold standards of academic integrity in their scholarly and/or applied research.
+Uphold standards of academic integrity scholarly and/or applied research.